 “A Long and Tumultous Relationship”: East-West Interchanges in American Art was organized by the Smithsonian American Art Museum in partnership with the Smithsonian’s Freer Gallery of Art/Arthur M. Sackler Gallery and the Smithsonian Asian Pacific American Program.
 It was supported by a generous grant from the Terra Foundation for American Art, which is dedicated to fostering the exploration, understanding, and enjoyment of American art for national and international audiences.

 The symposium proceedings were published by Smithsonian Institution Scholarly Press in 2012 along with an introduction by symposium organizer, Cynthia Mills, and two essays by co-organizers, Lee Glazer and Amelia Goerlitz, on the Smithsonian's research resources relating to East-West exchange.
-Individual essays and a full PDF of the book (East-West Interchanges in American Art: A Long and Tumultuous Relationship) are available for downloading at no cost here.
+A full PDF of the book (East-West Interchanges in American Art: A Long and Tumultuous Relationship) is available for downloading at no cost on Figshare.